dustinkredmond/sparkfx/README.md

 The program uses a single SQLite database to maintain this.
 By default, it's created in the same directory as the application, but this can be overridden via the Options menu.

+While the intended database is SQLite, SparkFX could easily be adapted to work with MySQL, MariaDB or similar..

 ---